Think managing workplace health and safety is tough? Try being a kindergarten teacher.

 Support your team members with morale-boosting efforts as well as the practical tools they need for housekeeping: cleaning supplies, labels, boxes, and so forth.
 No one should be left wondering about their role or when they should be doing something, or if they need to go to the store and buy materials themselves.

 One of the most difficult parts of 5S can be disposing of unneeded or unwanted items.
 You can’t just dump everything, but you can’t allow it to continue taking space in your facility either.
 Look for opportunities to reuse, reallocate, or sell what you aren’t using.
 Those materials may be of use to employees in other departments or locations, or to your neighbors—the organizations in your local community.
 Before getting rid of items, be sure to ask around or even host a “yard sale.”
 In any case, consider formally designating someone as a disposal manager to ensure the process runs smoothly.

 One of the most powerful motivators is executive advocacy—communication from the top that this is something the organization cares about and is paying close attention to.
 Moreover, to avoid confusion and duplication of effort, leadership should be in charge of standardizing, implementing, and measuring the program.
 In other words, housekeeping needs to involve the whole house.

 Cleaning up, much like workforce safety, is everyone’s job.
 In fact, the two are frequently one and the same.
-In our fourth and final installment in this series, we’ll explore the relationship between safety and housekeeping in greater detail, looking at some of the most common (and egregious) ways clutter can threaten employee well-being.
+In our next installment in this series, we’ll explore the relationship between safety and housekeeping in greater detail, looking at some of the most common (and egregious) ways clutter can threaten employee well-being.